+Both XF and FX correlators are in wide production, with the EVLA using a modified XF correlator \citep{WIDAR} and the VLBA, MWA, and PAPER using FX correlators.
+As the number of antennas increases the FX correlator begins to have a significant computational advantage as only one cross product must be made per antenna pair \citep[see ][for an introduction to XF and FX correlators]{SynthImagIIch4}.

-If the antennas of an array are located on an evenly spaced grid,\footnote{Extensions to the direct imaging correlator to irregularly spaced arrays have been suggested (e.g.\ the memo by \citet{RogersDirectImaging}), but to our knowledge the implementation details of such a system, such as data calibration, parallelization, and the fidelity of the final image have not been explored in the literature.
-The MOFF correlator can be considered a specific implementation of a direct imaging correlator for irregular antenna spacing.} a third type of correlator may be used \citep{Daishido:2000p3323}.
-The direct imaging or FFT correlator (there a several names in the literature) works by performing a spatial Fourier transform on the electric field from all the antennas, creating an electric field image of the sky which can then be broken into spectra and squared to create an spectral-intensity map of the sky \beq I''_k(\sky) = \sum_{Nt} \left| \sum^N_t e^{-2\pi i k t/N}\sum_{\r}e^{-2 \pi i \r \cdot \sky} E_r(t) \right|^2 . \eeq (The spectral transform may be performed either before or after the spatial transform.)
-The advantage of the direct imaging correlator is that it can use a spatial FFT ($N\log_2 N$) instead of computing each pairwise correlation ($N^2$), providing a large computational advantage for arrays contemplating tens of thousands of antennas.
+If the antennas of an array are located on an evenly spaced grid and are identical, a direct imaging correlator may be used \citep{Daishido:2000p3323}.
+The direct imaging or FFT correlator (there a several names in the literature) uses the relationship that a spatial Fourier transform of the the electric field incident on the ground ($\r$) is the observed electric field as a function of celestial direction ($\sky$, where both $\r$ and $\sky$ are two dimensional vectors) \beq E(\sky,[f_{k},t_{j}]) = \F(\sky,\r)\,\F([f_{k},t_{j}],t_{i})\,E(\r,t_{i}), \eeq where we have used the regular spacing of the antennas to map from antenna number $a$ to a location on the ground $\r$.
+A direct imaging correlator goes directly to a model of the sky by squaring and time averaging the electric field image \beq I(\sky,f_{k}) = \Big<\Big|E(\sky,[f_{k},t_{j}])\Big|^{2}\Big>_{t_{j}}. \eeq The advantage of the direct imaging correlator is that it can use a spatial Fast Fourier Transform ($N\log_2 N$, where $N$ is the number of inputs) instead of computing all pairwise visibilities ($N^2$), providing a large computational advantage for arrays contemplating tens of thousands of antennas.